 - Step 1.
-Have a scheduled conference with the staff person and the student involved in the complaint. - Step 2.
-Appeal to the Principal if the matter is not resolved at Step 1. - Step 3.
-Appeal to the Superintendent if the matter is still unresolved at Step 2.
+Establish contact with the student's teacher first.
+Discuss the matter and search for possible solutions together.
+The principal may be included in the discussion during this step. - Step 2.
+Appeal to the principal if the matter is not resolved at Step 1. - Step 3.
+Appeal to the Superintendent if the matter is still unresolved at Step 2. - Step 4.

-Step 4.
 Appeal to the Board of Education if the matter is still unresolved at Step 3.
 Written appeal should be made within five (5) days of the Superintendent's decision.